Complete Weierstrass elliptic function solutions and canonical coordinates for four-wave mixing in nonlinear optical fibres: Transforming to canonical coordinates

 for which the conserved canonical Hamiltonian and intermodal power conservation laws are:

 with $\varsigma =\pm 1$, $\chi$ and $\bar{\gamma}_j$ given in Appendix \ref{app:bar-coords-params}.
 The modal power in these coordinates evolves according to:

 Remarkably, the terms in \eqref{eq:uv-bar-system} are the same as those in \eqref{eq:uv-hat-system} only with different coefficients.
-We thus say that the system is invariant under the transformation, which is quite surprising given the $z$ dependence of the normalisation.
+We thus say that the system is invariant under the transformation, which is nontrivial given the explicit $z$ dependence of the normalisation.
 Similarly, by comparing \eqref{eq:duv_bar_j} to \eqref{eq:duv_j} we see that \eqref{eq:duv_j} is invariant up to a constant factor.

 To solve this system, we may define the function $\bar{w}(z)$ in terms of $h$ by:

 and we find then that:

 where $z_0$, $z_1$, $\mu_j$, $g_2$, and $g_3$ retain their previous definitions from the original coordinates.
 We see that as a result of the transformation in \eqref{eq:hat-to-bar}, the right hand side of \eqref{eq:dwp-bar} is cubic in $\bar{w}$ and thus the corresponding differential equations for $h$ and $\bar{u}_j\bar{v}_j$ inherit this simplification as they are linearly related.
 The elliptic function form of $h(z)$ in \eqref{eq:dwp-h-bar} confirms that it successfully eliminates the corresponding factor from the denominator in \eqref{eq:u-v-quartic}.